 If your student is granted leave to supplicate they are no longer required to submit a hard-bound copy of their thesis to the Examination Schools in order to graduate.
 This includes any students who were unable to submit a hardbound copy due to COVID-19 social distancing measures in the 2019/20 & 2020/21 academic year.

 However, all candidates do need to submit an electronic copy (incorporating any amendments required by the examiners) to the Oxford University Research Archive (ORA) a minimum of five working days prior to their graduation date.
 Students will not be able to attend a degree ceremony (even in absentia) without doing so.

 - Mathematical Sciences (Computer Science, Mathematics & Statistics)

 - Physical Sciences (Chemistry, Earth Sciences, Engineering Science, Materials & Physics)

-Each department in the Division organises briefing sessions for their supervisors.
-These are useful opportunities to update yourself on regulations, policies and processes, and to share practice and discuss experiences.
-If you are not sure who to contact in your department about this, please email firstname.lastname@example.org
+Some departments organise briefing and discussion sessions for their supervisors, which are useful opportunities to update yourself on regulations and processes, and to share practice and discuss experiences.
+Please contact your Director of Graduate Studies to find out if your department is planning such a session.